PostgreSqlStan/postgresqlstan.github.io/_posts/2022-04-20-encoding-story.md

 ### Isn't there an easier way?

 I'm glad to learned how to inspect and convert invalid UTF8 bytes sequences.
 I just wish I didn't have to rely on postgres to find them.
-There's probably a builtin tool I can use to valididate encoding, but, despite a fair amount of searching, I haven't found it yet.
+There's probably a builtin tool I can use to validate encoding, but, despite a fair amount of searching, I haven't found it yet.